rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "GraphQL Query with Apollo Client in React" "react-apollo-client-query" %}}

 In this section, you will implement your first GraphQL query using Apollo Client in React.
 You've seen how different entities, such as the current user (viewer) or repositories, can be queried from GitHub's GraphQL API.
 This time you will do it in React.
-A Profile component might be the best place to render current users and their associated repositories.
+A Profile component might be the best place to render the current user and its associated repositories.
 Start by using the not-yet-implemented Profile component in your App component, which we'll take care of next.
 It makes sense to extract the Profile component now, because the App component will be the static frame around the application later.
 Components like Navigation and Footer are static, and components such as Profile and Organization are dynamically rendered based on routing (URLs).

 {{< highlight javascript "hl_lines=3 7" >}}
 import React, { Component } from 'react';